 - If you had to all your Christmas shopping at pone store, which store would you choose?

-Whether you choose to do one or all of these activities with your family this holiday season, there’s definitely no reason for kids to say I’m bored!
-Now I want to know…
+Whether you choose to do one or all of these Christmas activities for families, there’s definitely no reason for kids to say I’m bored!

 Which of these advent activities for families do you plan to do?